alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 The callback endpoint on the server is called ``callback`` and expects to see a parameter calld ``data`` which will hold the value of the selection from the drop down menu.

-The server will repond with the chart data in JSON format and this is used to plot the chart, as before, using the Ploty Javascript library.
+The server will respond with the chart data in JSON format and this is used to plot the chart, as before, using the Ploty Javascript library.

 This leaves the Python code on the server.